| A Softer Landscape...continued from Part 1

 Pebble Sand and Sea 1996 Allonby, Beach sand and retreating tide Tempera on two boards

+And Beach Sand and retreating Tide 1998 in three felts.
 I suppose it was the Shoreline theme which led me naturally to looking at other areas of water: Near here at Bassenthwaite and the river and in Norway

 Ouse Brig 2002